Buying Off-Plan Property: A Guide for Investors and Landlords

 - Is your deposit protected by any kind of guarantee or any kind of insurance-backed guarantee?
 What will happen if the developer goes bust?
 Will you be able to get your money back?

 - Conveyancing for off-plan property.
-Once the property is ready the conveyancing procedure works in exactly the same way as for a conventional purchase and can be carried out by a solicitor or licensed conveyancer.
+Once the property is ready the conveyancing procedure works in exactly the same way as for a conventional purchase, often a memorandum of sale is created and the sale can be carried out by a solicitor or licensed conveyancer.

 It is also advisable to take expert legal advice before agreeing to buy an off-plan property and signing a reservation agreement to buy one.